adrnel/adrnel-word-score/README.md

 # adrnel-word-score

-A simple and efficient TypeScript library for calculating word scores, ideal for word-based games.
+A simple and efficient TypeScript library for calculating word scores, ideal for word-based games like Scrabble.
-`adrnel-word-score` only has one function currently which takes any string input and calculates a score based on each character's position in the alphabet.
-There are plans to add more functions
+`adrnel-word-score` only has two functions currently.
+The first function is `alphabetOrderScoring` which takes any string input and calculates a score based on each character's position in the alphabet.
+The second function is `scrabbleScoring` which takes any string input and calculates a score based on the scores for each letter in Scrabble.
+There are plans to add more functions.

 ## Installation